 A six year old boy suddenly begins vehemently refusing to go to school, clinging, terrified to his mother.
 A three year old girl inexplicably balks at going outside without her mother, bursting into tears at each attempt.
 A nine year old boy begins nervously putting objects in his mouth.
 A thirteen year old girl suddenly turns nasty and rude, and withdraws from interaction with her family.

 Labeling our children is something we all do.
 We may begin by swearing we won't, we may have read infinite numbers of articles and books on the negative effects of putting labels on children, but long and behold, the moment we hold our child in our arms for the first time, up pops a label: "He's an easy baby."
 As our children grow, it continues: "Sara's the musician in the family."
 And the labels we apply aren't necessarily positive, either: "My son is so obsessive," "My daughter is such a slob."
-Positive and negative labels are so
+Positive and negative labels are so prevalent in parenting that

 We're moving from the bright greens of summer to the brilliant colors of fall.
 Our children are making the transition from summer to school, and from flexible schedules to structure.
 How, during this time of transition and in the school year beyond, can we maintain a sense of the fun that summer brings?
 Fun that binds our children to us in a way that nothing else can?
 When children and parents have fun together: playing, laughing and relaxing, the underlying structure of the relationship is strengthened.